Powerful Japan quake sets off landslide, minor injuries - WTMJ

 Workers were clearing up a major coastal highway connecting Tokyo and northern cities where a major landslide occurred.
 Several other roads were also blocked by rocks.

-Saturday’s powerful rattling less than a month before the 10th anniversary of the 2011 triple disaster was a frightening reminder of the earlier tragedy to the residents in the region.
+Saturday’s powerful rattling less than a month before the 10th anniversary of the 2011 triple disaster was a frightening reminder of the earlier tragedy for the residents in the region.

+“It started with minor shaking, then suddenly became violent,” said Yuki Watanabe, a convenience store employee in the Fukushima town of Minamisoma, told the Asahi newspaper.
+“I was so frightened,” she said, adding it reminder her of the 2011 quake.

+As she ran outside, she heard banging noise coming from behind the store as glass bottles from the shelves smashed against the floor.

 Experts warned of more aftershocks.
 Many residents spent the night at evacuation centers, where tents were set up as part of coronavirus protection measures.